Film and TV show streaming services have become increasingly important to the way that we want to consume our content in

 Against: Picture quality is not on a par with some rivals as Now TV is not a Full HD service at present.
 This means that images are streamed in only standard definition or 720p at best, depending on the platform.
 They look better than a DVD but not quite Blu-ray quality.

 At present, there is no 5.1 audio either, but that is apparently on the roadmap for the service.
 And the latest Now TV box supports 1080p and 5.1 even though the content is not available yet.

 Finally, while the movie line-up is incredibly impressive, the entertainment TV side of Now TV is not as expansive as found elsewhere.
-You are limited to the programming shown on certain channels, although the service does include box sets from some of its partners, such as the entire six series of The Sopranos and all series of Boardwalk Empire and The Walking Dead.
+You are limited to the programming shown on certain channels, although the service does include box sets from some of its partners, such as Game of Thrones and The Walking Dead.

-Conclusion: Sky is constantly adding new features to Now TV and it's still fairly new in comparison to many others.
-Therefore there are some things missing that make it a direct competitor to the main subscription services, certainly on the TV front.
+Conclusion: Sky is constantly adding new features to Now TV and it's still relatively new in comparison to many others.
+That means it continues to evolve.

 In a nutshell: Sky Go is a live streaming and catch-up TV service predominantly for existing Sky TV customers.
 The content available depends on your TV subscription and there is an extra add-on that allows you to expand the offering to include offline viewing on mobile devices.